List of CE Marking Directives and Regulations 2026

 • Gas-condensing boilers

-Conversely, here are some examples of products exempted by the directive:
+Conversely, here are some examples of products exempted from the directive:

 • Hot water boilers are capable of being fired by multiple fuels